fenago/ml-scikit-keras-tensorflow/labs/lab_8.md

 techniques, several of which are available in Scikit-Learn.
 Here are some of the most popular ones:

-Random Projections

-:   As its name suggests, projects the data to a
+Random Projections: As its name suggests, projects the data to a
     lower-dimensional space using a random linear projection.
 This may sound crazy, but it turns out that such a random projection is actually very likely to preserve distances well, as was demonstrated